Canada – Proposed Ban on Single-Use Plastics

-Today the Canadian Government announced the comment period for proposed Regulations on single use plastics.
-The ban is so very, very necessary.
+Today, December 30th, the Canadian Government announced the comment period for proposed Regulations on single use plastics.
+Canadians have an opportunity to comment to March 5, 2022.

-In having read the documents referenced in that email, even though I believe I am well aware of the problem of plastic pollution, I was stunned at some of the numbers.
+In having read the documents referenced in the email from ECCC , even though I believe I am well aware of the problem of plastic pollution, I was stunned at some of the numbers.
 As an indicator of our plastic use / addiction in Canada, in 2019 alone an estimated 15,593 MILLION single-use checkout bags were used.
-WHY?!
 The cost of those bags was estimated at $410 million.

 Not reflected in that number are the further costs of “convenience” and disconnect from understanding the impacts of our consumer behaviour on our own well-being.

 - Energy and raw materials to manufacture, transport and dispose of plastics;

 - Resulting climate changing emissions;